controlink-dev/laravel-arpoone/README.md

 ```

 ## Logging SMS
-If SMS logging is enabled, set log_sms to true in the configuration.
-The package will log sent SMS in the database table defined in sms_log_table.
+If SMS logging is enabled, set `log_sms` to true in the configuration.
+The package will log sent SMS in the database table defined in `sms_log_table`.

 ## Webhook Support
 To track SMS statuses using webhooks, set webhooks to true in the configuration.
 The package will automatically create a route to handle the webhook and will also add the webhooks necessary to the body of the SMS sent.

+The possible statuses are:
+ - `pending`: The SMS is pending to be sent.
+ - `delivered`: The SMS has been delivered to the recipient.
+ - `not_delivered`: The SMS could not be delivered to the recipient.

 ## Error Handling
 The package throws exceptions in the following cases: